 Opposition politicians and fuel providers have called on the Minister for Finance to scrap or postpone the planned restoration of the rates next week.

-Asked about such demands, and whether it is still the intention to restore the excise rates, a Department of Finance statement on Tuesday highlighted “steady decreases” in the national average retail prices of petrol and diesel in recent weeks.
+Asked about such demands, and whether it was still the intention to restore the excise rates, a Department of Finance statement on Tuesday highlighted “steady decreases” in the national average retail prices of petrol and diesel in recent weeks.

 The Government has legislated for an increase in carbon tax every year until it reaches €100 per tonne in 2030.